kthejoker/HadoopTweetAnalyser/README.md

 4. Enter the URL of your storage account ( https://(your storage account).blob.core.windows.net/ ).
 5. When prompted, enter your Access Key.
 You can find this in the Azure Management Portal.
 Select Storage and then choose Manage Access Keys at the bottom of the screen.
 A window will pop up where you can copy your Access Key to paste back into Excel.
 6. Power Query now presents you with the Navigator window.
-First choose your HDInsight cluster's storage container from the left panel, and then choose the "Edit" button from the lower right to proceed to the Power Query editor window.
+First, choose your HDInsight cluster's storage container from the left panel.
+Then choose the "Edit" button in the lower right corner to go to the Power Query editor window.

 ![Choosing Azure in Power Query](/../screenshots/screenshots/PowerQueryNavigator.JPG?raw=true "Choosing Azure in Power Query")

-7. Within the editor window, find the row where the name column is <code>AAALoadTweets/stdout</code> (Technical note: the status folder was set in our .NET code, and stdout is the default output file name for Hive jobs.)
+7. Within the editor window, find the row where the value of the Name column is <code>AAALoadTweets/stdout</code>.
 Select the corresponding Binary link under the Content column to retrieve our generated dataset.
 8. Choose Close and Load from the top menu to pull the data into Excel as a table.

 ## Next Steps

-Now that you're a Big Data expert, here are some additional tasks to attempt to increase your knowledge of the various technologies in play with this demo:
+Now that you're a Big Data expert, here are some more tasks to try!

-1. Modify the Node.JS server to pull only incoming Tweets from the United Kingdom.
+1. Change the Node.JS server code to pull only incoming Tweets from the United Kingdom.
-2. Modify the Identifiers.txt and upload your new file to Azure, overwriting the existing file, re-run the job, and refresh Excel.
+2. Change the keywords in Identifiers.txt.
+Re-upload the file to Azure, re-run the .NET application, and refresh Excel.
-3. Modify the Hive query to return only the hashtags contained in the Tweets.
+3. Change the Hive query to return only the hashtags contained in the Tweets.
-4. Modify the Hive query to only return words following the phrase "I love" in a Tweet.
+4. Change the Hive query to only return words following the phrase "I love" in a Tweet.
 (Hint: context_ngrams )
-4. Write a Powershell script file to perform all the steps from this demo in a single script, including invoking a Hive query to create the external tables.
+4. Write a Powershell script file to perform all the Powershell steps from this demo; add a step invoking a Hive query to create the external tables.
-5. Try to automate the entire workflow within the .NET solution - generating Tweets, uploading to Azure, and submitting Hive jobs.
+5. Try to automate the entire workflow within the .NET solution.
 6. Use Sqoop to bring the data into a SQL Server database.
-6. Look into additional Big Data tools like HBase, Pig, Storm, Oozie, and Tez.
+6. Look into other Big Data tools like HBase, Pig, Storm, Oozie, and Tez.
 Become familiar with their use cases.
-7. Try using the geographic coordinates from our Tweets to produce a Power View report in Excel with a Map chart showing where the Tweets originated from.
+7. Try using the geographic coordinates from our Tweets to produce a Map chart in Power View.

 Practical Big Data Questions